 Jerico Cummings - Sustained Dialogue Student Coordinator

-Jerico is a second-year student at Montana State majoring in Biological Sciences with a minor in Native American Studies.
+Jerico is a third-year student at Montana State majoring in Sociology with a minor in Native American Studies.
 He was born and raised in the Black Hills of South Dakota.
 Jerico strives to listen deeply and to be changed by what he hears through awareness and education of social justice and environmental issues.
 Together we can make a positive change.

 Annie Venters - Sustained Dialogue Student Coordinator

 Annie grew up on the shores of Flathead Lake, and spends most of her days dreaming of sleep, cuddling with her dog, and drinking coffee.
 She passionately studies Community Health and Women's and Gender Studies.
 In 2014 she stumbled her way into the DISC, the Writing Center, and the VOICE Center -- since then she hasn't been able to leave.
 She strongly believes in mutual respect across differences, and is working to create a community more inclusive for diverse experiences.

 2018-2019 Employment Opportunities